greenbone/docs/src/faq.md

 ## I still fail to see/understand the concept of `greenbone-feed-sync --type` vs `greenbone-nvt-sync`/`greenbone-certdata-sync`/`greenbone-scapdata-sync` vs `gvm-feed-update`

 **gvm-feed-update** is **NOT** maintained by Greenbone and is therefore not used anywhere in our docs or in code provided by Greenbone.
-It's maintained by the Kali/Debian packagers and just calls the standard `greenbone-*-sync` scripts.
+It is maintained by the Kali/Debian packagers and just calls the standard `greenbone-*-sync` scripts.

 **greenbone-certdata-sync** is just the same as [`greenbone-feed-sync --type CERT`](https://github.com/greenbone/gvmd/blob/main/tools/greenbone-certdata-sync.in).